lawrahkonwea/My-portfolio/README.md

 Portfolio is a project about me, works i have done and links to my social media handles to connect with people.

-## 🛠 Built With <a name="built-with"></a>
-- Html
-- Css
-- Javascript
-- Major languages
-- Frameworks
-- Technologies used

 ### Tech Stack <a name="tech-stack"></a>